-It is not the role of good parents, after all, to affirm every desire of their children regardless of whether or not its in their best interests.
+It is not the role of good parents to affirm every desire of their children regardless of whether or not it's in their best interests.
 We are their parents, after all, endowed with profound responsibility to provide guidance, leadership, structure, and correction.

 Affirmation is tossed around these days by trans activists like wild-eyed revivalist tent preachers dispensing baptism.
 “Dip yourself in the holy waters of affirmation, my child, and you shall be healed, released at last from your old body and awarded a new one.”